ArtemisSoftware/Byte-Bank/README.md

-# Bytebank
+# Bytebank-Prototype

-Byte Bank Flutter application.
+Byte Bank Prototype Flutter application.

-The app consists of implementing screens using widgets.
+This tutorial Flutter app consists of implementing screens using widgets.
 A list to show data and a form to add new data.

 ## Getting Started